captainarcher/teaching/csu-pueblo/CIS.365.Online.Syllabus.F24.Underhill.md

 - Midterm Examination: Due by Sunday at 11:59 p.m.
 MT.
 - Final Project: Due by Sunday at 11:59 p.m.
 MT.

-### Optional Synchronous Opportunities (not graded):
+## Optional Synchronous Opportunities (not graded):
 - **This is an asynchronous course with no scheduled meeting times and no live lectures**
 - I will offer the following **optional** synchronous opportunities.
-These will be recorded.
+These are **not required, do not introduce new material, and are primarily for enriching your future career opportunities as well as providing small group assistance with course assignments.** These will be recorded.
 Dates and times are subject to change:
   - Potential Guest Speakers in Weeks 4 and 5
   - Careers Discussion in Week 7
-  - Biweekly Group Office Hours: Even numbered weeks only - Monday 6:30 p.m.
+  - Biweekly Group Office Hours: Weeks 2, 4, 6, and 8 - Monday 6:30 p.m.
 MT to 7:00 p.m.
 MT.
-  - Group Tutoring: Weeks 3, 5, and 7 only - Monday 6:30 p.m.
+  - Group Tutoring: Weeks 3, 5, and 7 - Monday 6:30 p.m.
 MT to 7:00 p.m.
 MT.

-### Instructor's Grading Policy:
+## Instructor's Grading Policy:

 Failure is a tool that enables self-improvement and therefore, I have enacted the following grading policies that are unique to my course and are more generous than standard university policies.
 These are applicable equally to all students in my course.